 - Direct students to examine their rulers and note the size of the different units.

 - Prompt students to share with a partner the names for any units they know (like centimeters and millimeters) and examples of items they could measure with those units.

 - Note how each value is related to the ones to the right and left of it.
-Point out that it is 1/10 of the value to the left and 10x the value of the one to it’s right.
+Point out that it is 1/10 of the value to the left and 10 times the value of the one to its right.
 Define this kind of a system as a base ten system.

 - Explain that the metric system is also a base ten system, just like our money system.
 Rather than the unit being a dollar, the metric system uses meters, grams, or liters.